PassiveLogic/swift-dispatch-async/README.md

 ## 2. If you really want to use DispatchAsync as a pure Swift Dispatch alternative for non-wasm targets

 Stop.
 Are you sure?
-If you do this, you'll need to be '
+If you do this, you'll need to be careful with all `import Dispatch`, `import Foundation`, and many other issues.

 1. Add the dependency to your package: